djiofackangela/MusicArtistClassification/README.md

-In Phase 3, we connected the existing MusicArtistClassification backend to MongoDB Atlas using Mongoose and completed the modular architecture:
+In Phase 3, I connected the existing MusicArtistClassification backend to MongoDB Atlas using Mongoose and completed the modular architecture:

 ### Database & Connection